sbercloud-terraform/terraform-provider-sbercloud/README.md

 ## License

-Terraform-Provider-Huaweicloud is under the Mozilla Public License 2.0.
+Terraform-Provider-Sbercloud is under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.